PiOverFour/MPK-M2-editor/README.md

 > along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Overview
 This programme is a replacement for the official Akai MPK Mini MkII Editor.
-It lacks a few features, but hopefully it will be at least as easy to use as the original.
+Although less fancy, it is just as usable.

 ## Requirements
 The programme is written in Python3 and relies on PyQt5 and python-rtmidi.
 It was tested on GNU/Linux and Windows.